• Skip to primary navigation

 What is lawful permanent residence?

-• A lawful permanent resident (green card holder) can live and work in the U.S. permanently.
+• A lawful permanent resident (LPR card holder) can live and work in the U.S. permanently.

 • Lawful permanent residents are eligible to become citizens.
 However, they are still vulnerable to deportation.